-- the claim cannot be repaid within three (3) years; and - the claimant's gross income at the time of the request to compromise the claim does not exceed 200% of the Federal Poverty Level in effect during the month of the request for the householdsize as it is during the month of request.
+- the claim is not the result of court-determined fraud nor a finding by the Office of Administrative Hearings that the customer committed an intentional program violation (IPV); - the claim cannot be repaid within three (3) years; and - the claimant's gross income at the time of the request to compromise the claim does not exceed 200% of the Federal Poverty Level in effect during the month of the request for the household size as it is during the month of request.
 When calculating the income: - o all types of income that would be counted for Food Stamps will be counted, and - all countable income from any adult in the household during the month of request who was also an adult in the Food Stamp household at the time of the overpayment will be counted.